electricimp/imp-central-impt/README.md

 ## Login Keys ##

-*impt* provides a set of [Login Key Manipulation Commands](./CommandsManual.md#login-key-manipulation-commands) which allows you to fully control your account’s login keys: list the existent login keys, create a new one, delete one, etc. You must be logged in in order to use the command, which may additionally requires your password.
+*impt* provides a set of [Login Key manipulation commands](./CommandsManual.md#login-key-manipulation-commands) which allows you to fully control your account’s login keys: list the existent login keys, create a new one, delete one, etc. You must be logged in in order to use the command, which may additionally requires your password.

-#### Example ####
+**Example**

 ```
 > impt loginkey list